1upPhoenix/AI-Crime-Scene-Investigation-Competiton-AI-Week-2024/README.md

 # Challenge 1: Testimony Analysis 🗣️📋
 Analyze witness testimonies to extract critical insights using natural language processing (NLP) techniques.
 This challenge focuses on identifying keywords, sentiment, named entities, and detecting potential lies in witness statements.

-Tasks:
+Learning Outcomes:
 - Extract keywords and keyphrases to identify critical details.
 - Perform sentiment and tone analysis to evaluate witness reliability.
 - Use entity recognition to uncover important names, places, or dates.

-# Challenge 2: AI-Based Clue Identification in Images
+# Challenge 2: The Untold Story 🕵️‍♂️🔍
-Analyze crime scene photographs or surveillance images to uncover potential leads.
+Analyze a series of images to uncover hidden clues and piece together critical aspects of the investigation’s storyline.

-Tasks:
+Learning Outcomes:
-- Detect objects or people of interest in images.
+- Practice extracting meaningful insights from visual data.
-- Perform facial recognition to match faces to known individuals.
+- Develop logical connections between seemingly unrelated pieces of evidence.
-- Identify anomalies or tampering in crime scene images.
+- Enhance their ability to think critically under investigative scenarios.

 # Challenge 3: Anomaly Detection in Online Activity 🌐🔍
 Analyze and classify online search activity to detect anomalies or suspicious behavior using advanced machine learning techniques.
 This challenge highlights the application of feature engineering, handling imbalanced data, and fine-tuning models for optimal performance.

-Tasks:
+Learning Outcomes:
 - Feature engineering and keyword detection in textual data.
 - Managing imbalanced datasets using SMOTE.
 - Hyperparameter optimization with GridSearchCV.